 If your Nest Thermostat will turn on but you can’t control it or it’s slow, try manually restarting it beginning with turning the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a a USB charger plugged into the wall or a computer.

 ATTENTION: Do not try to restart your thermostat while it’s still connected to a computer for charging.
-(They didn’t go into detail why, but if Nest says don’t do it, LISTEN TO THEM.)
+(They didn’t go into detail why, but if Nest says don’t do it, DO NOT DO IT.)

-After about 10 minutes of charging, detach the Nest Thermostat from the USB charger.
-If the thermostat has turned on while charging, power it off and then turn it back on again, manually restarting the Nest.
-Once it has completely restarted, plug it back in to complete charging.
+After about 10 minutes of charging, unplug the Nest Thermostat from the USB charger.
+If the thermostat has turned on while charging, shut it down and then turn it back on again, manually restarting the Nest.
+Once it has fully restarted, plug it back in to complete charging.
 After about 60 minutes of charging, unhook the Nest Thermostat and reconnect it to its base.

-If you have gone through both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in some experts.
+If you have gone through both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in reinforcements.
 Enter us!
 If Service Experts Heating & Air Conditioning set up your Nest Thermostat, please reach out to us at 303-647-5749 or schedule an appointment online.
-If your Nest Thermostat was not set up by Service Experts Heating & Air Conditioning, please reach out to Nest Support here.
+If your Nest Thermostat was not set up by Service Experts Heating & Air Conditioning, please contact Nest Support here.

-Also, do not let this occurrence worry you about your Nest’s reliability.
+Also, do not let this occurrence scare you about your Nest’s reliability.
 By owning and properly utilizing Nest, your thermostat is really saving money for you all hours of the day.
-When set it up appropriately, Nest intelligently learns your lifestyle, then adjusts your heating and cooling use to optimize energy savings daily, which typically results in payback within 12 months.
+When set it up appropriately, Nest intelligently learns your lifestyle, then alters your heating and cooling use to optimize energy savings every day, which typically results in payback within the first year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
-So don’t let one problem get you down.
+So don’t let one incident get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the leading investments in your home that you can make.